DenyT17/Digits_Drawings_Classifier/README.md

 To train my model I will use [this](https://www.kaggle.com/datasets/ayavariabdi/didadataset?select=250000) dataset.

 ## The current result of the work 🔍
+At this moment to classifing drawing digits, I use model training on MNIST dataset.
+In future I will want change this model to one with better accuracy.
 Currently, the GUI has functionalities such as:

 ![image](https://user-images.githubusercontent.com/122997699/226455535-0a306e0a-e064-456e-85d7-1b1256f233eb.png)